 Anyone in Mesa convicted of felony DUI must undergo a drug and alcohol screening and complete any treatment the screening indicates is necessary.
 Offenders must take a traffic survival class.
 Fines and fees total thousands of dollars, plus a driver with a felony DUI conviction faces much higher costs for car insurance.

-A lawyer can investigate whether the officer that administered the sobriety test had the proper training and qualifications, and whether the equipment was properly maintained and calibrated.
+People sometimes feel that once they flunk a breathalyzer or BAC test, there is no point in challenging a DUI charge.
+That is untrue.
+A lawyer can investigate whether the officer who administered the sobriety test had the proper training and qualifications, and whether the equipment was properly maintained and calibrated.
 Some physical maladies can affect a test result.
 If the driver has such a condition or was not feeling well on the day of the arrest, those facts could offer a defense.
 Questioning whether the police had a valid reason to stop the vehicle and ask for a test also could be a fruitful strategy.

 When a prosecutor chooses to bring a felony DUI charge, our Mesa lawyers could challenge the basis for doing so.
 For example, perhaps the prosecutor used the wrong dates when calculating the time between prior offenses, or court orders restricting the driver’s license might not have been valid at the time of the arrest.
 By scrutinizing the details, we can often find mistakes that can work in the accused’s favor.

+A felony DUI is a serious matter, but when a prosecutor brings an aggravated DUI charge, your freedom is at stake.
+Conviction requires you to serve time in prison.
 Do not risk these dire consequences.
 Contact one of our Mesa felony DUI lawyers as soon as you are arrested.
 You need to move quickly, so call Grand Canyon Law Group for help today!